 Which teacher is the right teacher?

-If a teacher says she or he can make you a star, you’re being lied to.
-If a teacher says she or he can make you a brilliant actor, you’re being lied to.
+If a teacher says they can make you a star, you’re being lied to.
+If a teacher says they can make you a brilliant actor, you’re being lied to.
 No teacher can turn you into Meryl Streep any more than a basketball coach can turn you into Kobe Bryant.
 Like a trainer at a gym, a good teacher introduces you to exercises and a practice that allows you to discover your pre-existing talent and then express it in all its brilliant glory.
 You have the raw material and a good teacher helps you mine it and shape it.
 Yes, some teachers have access to agents, casting directors, etc, but when it comes down to it, any claim other than, “I can show you how to discover and express your own voice in unique ways,” is over-promising.

 When you’re in class, your teacher should be a teacher, not an actor.
 Yes, it is remarkably helpful if the person with whom you are studying is, or has been, a working actor.
 That practical, on-the-ground knowledge is invaluable.
 But when teachers are teaching they need to remove their acting hat.
 It cannot be about them: their ego, their skill, their career, whatever.
 You don’t pay a teacher to indulge.
 Teachers are there to train you.
 Nothing else.
 Anything that a teacher does in class should be in the interest of training you to be a better actor.